FraunhoferIVI/helyOS-demo-logistics-center/README.md

-# AutoTruck - yard automation demonstration.
+# AutoTruck - Yard Automation Demonstration.

-The AutoTruck is a demo application for automation of logistic centers.
+The AutoTruck was a project that aimed the automation of logistic centers.

+Its implementation was accomplished through the use of the [helyOS framework](https://helyos-manual.readthedocs.io/en/latest/) and the TruckTrix&reg; path planner.<br>

-This project was successfuly implemented by using the helyOS framework. </br> We have prepared this local deployment that allows you to run  the application in your computer with the help of [Docker](https://www.docker.com/).
+Here, we have prepared this demo version to run the application in your own computer with the aid of [Docker](https://www.docker.com/) containers.
+For this local version, the TruckTrix&reg service was substituted by a simple clothoid path planner.

  ## Core features
-  * Use local path planner to plan paths.
+  * Click in the map for the final destination to drive.
   * Use online TruckTrix&reg; path planner service to plan free colision paths. (*)
-  * Automatic registration of vehicle (agent) via RabbitMQ message broker.
-  * Assignment of user-triggered processes to one or several services for path calculation (configurable using helyOS dashboard).
-  * Collection of path calculations via dashboard

-(*) TruckTrix&reg; is a powerful path planner.
-You need to request the TruckTrix API-key from Fraunhofer IVI. </br> The API-key must be added in `settings/licenses/service_licenses.ini`.
+  * Alternatively, use local path planner to plan clothoid paths.
+  * helyOS is employed to integrate AutoTruck web app, path planners, message broker and the vehicle simulator.
+  * Create different types of missions (must be registered in helyOS dashboard).

+(*) See details below in [Setting TruckTrix as path planner](#setting-trucktrix-as-path-planner).

 </br>
 </br>